Does This Moment With Jon & The Dragons Confirm That Tyrion Is A Targaryen?

 Advertisement

-Then there are things like his hair color, which the book describes as "so blond it seemed white," which closely matches that of the silver-haired Targaryens versus the Lannisters' signature golden blonde.
+Then there are things like his hair colour, which the book describes as "so blond it seemed white," which closely matches that of the silver-haired Targaryens versus the Lannisters' signature golden blonde.

 Maybe.
 But also maybe not.